keesiemeijer/php-basics-tutorial/README.md

 ## First thing first

-PHP files have a `.php` file extention (for example `my-first-php-file.php`).
+PHP files are files with the `.php` file extention (for example `my-first-php-file.php`).
 When PHP looks at a PHP file, it searches for opening and closing PHP tags `<?php` and `?>`.
 This tells PHP the text inside the tags is actual PHP code.
 The great thing about PHP files is that they can contain HTML (or other languages) as well.

 Here is a simple example of a web page with some HTML and PHP code.